-Recommended: Basic computer skills.
-Basic skills accessing and using Laulima.
-Description: This course introduces Federal and Hawaii tax laws and regulations and basic return preparation for business entities.
+Description: This course introduces the preparation of federal and state of Hawai'i individual income tax returns with an emphasis on tax law and regulations and their application to the tax returns.
 This course is intended for an individual preparing basic tax returns under the supervision of an accounting professional.
-S